COOPI presence in Lebanon

 In addition, COOPI focused on child protection and education, improved sanitation and cash-for-work projects.

-In Lebanon, COOPI adopts a multi-sectoral and integrated approach with interventions primarily in the fields of Child Protection, Education, Livelihoods and WASH.
+In Lebanon, COOPI adopts a multi-sectoral and integrated approach with interventions primarily in the fields of child protection, education, livelihoods, and water, sanitation and hygiene (WASH).

 Inresponse to the severe economic crisis, COOPI has implemented several Cash for Work initiatives in the Akkar Governorate, and Beirut/Mount Lebanon, creating job opportunities for vulnerable Syrian and Lebanese households.